-Expats in Costa Rica often refer to this as “paradise.”
-This is a special land, even if it may not be perfect.
+Expats who decide to continue working in Costa Rica still refer to this as “paradise.”
+This is a special land to live in, even if you still have to work.
 It’s easy to invest in Costa Rica and fairly inexpensive to live.
 It is also incredibly full of life in a way that is quite different to the places that expats in Costa Rica come from.

 Costa Rica has become a great choice for expats of all ages and stages of life.
 The tradition of democratic stability, the people’s peaceful sensibilities, very amounts of violent crimes and a stable economy are winning qualities aside from the natural beauty.
 Expat currencies have historically been quite strong.
 Costa Rica may be advanced in a number of ways compared to its neighbors.
 Yet this is still a developing nation.
 It draws in people who wanted to slow down and live more simply.